FoodTruckTrackR34/back-end/README.md

 ### /api/favorites [DELETE]
-Removes the favorite relationship between the user and the truck specified in the request body ("un-favorities" based on truck_id and user_id combination).
+Removes the favorite relationship between the user and the truck specified in the request body ("un-favorites" based on truck_id and user_id combination).
 Expects a request body of the form
 ```
 {
   user_id: [int],